 Unemployment & Direct Payments

 · Waiver of One Week Waiting Period: The federal government and the State of West Virginia no longer require a one week waiting period for new beneficiaries, meaning that unemployed workers can receive benefits as soon as they become unemployed

 You are eligible if you are unemployed or unable to work because:

-- Your place of work is closed as a direct result of COVID-19.
+· The individual’s place of work is closed as a direct result of COVID-19.

-You are NOT eligible for unemployment if:
+An individual is not eligible for unemployment if:

 The amount of unemployment received will be disregarded in determining Medicaid or CHIP eligibility.

 Questions about applying for unemployment in West Virginia can be directed to Workforce West Virginia by emailing Workforce.COVID19@wv.gov.